lagdo/temporal-php-samples/README.md

 The workers are powered by the [RoadRunner](https://roadrunner.dev/) application server.
 The workflow workers and activity workers are configured to listen on two separate queues on the Temporal server.

-The API run either with [Nginx Unit](https://unit.nginx.org/), [FrankenPHP](https://frankenphp.dev/) or `Nginx+PHP-FPM`.
+The API run either with [Nginx Unit](https://unit.nginx.org/), [FrankenPHP](https://frankenphp.dev/), `Nginx+PHP-FPM` or [RoadRunner](https://roadrunner.dev/).

 The workflow examples are taken from the [Temporal PHP SDK sampes](https://github.com/temporalio/samples-php), and modified to adapt to the Symfony applications.

 ### Configuration

-There are two config files for Temporal in each Symfony app, `config/temporal/runtime.yaml` for the Temporal SDK runtime, and `config/temporal/services.yaml` for the worflows.
+There are two config files for Temporal in each Symfony app, `config/temporal/runtime.yaml` for the Temporal runtime, and `config/temporal/services.yaml` for the worflows and activities.

 Other options are set in the `environment` section of the containers in the `docker/apps/docker-compose.yml` file.

 ### Running the samples

 The `docker/server/docker-compose.yml` file will start the Temporal server.
-It is the same as in the [Temporal PHP SDK sampes](https://github.com/temporalio/samples-php), but without the PHP application container.
+It is the same as in the [Temporal PHP SDK samples](https://github.com/temporalio/samples-php), but without the PHP application container.
 It needs to be started before running the Symfony applications.

 The `docker/apps/docker-compose.yml` file will start the 3 Symfony applications, which need to connect to the Temporal server, using the address or hostname set in the `environment` section in the docker-compose file.